NextronSystems/inventory-analyzer-manual/setup/esxi.rst

 The new VM must be configured with a Linux base system and Debian GNU/Linux 10 (64 bits) as target version.
-It is recommended to upload the ASGARD or MASTER ASGARD ISO to an accessible data store and mount the same to your newly created VM.
+It is recommended to upload the ``nextron-universal-installer.iso`` to an accessible data store and mount the same to your newly created VM.

 .. figure:: ../images/setup_esx1.png